 If an employee is finding it hard to get their employment rights, it’s likely they can resolve the problem through mediation, by going to Employment New Zealand or the Human Rights Commission.

-- has refused domestic violence leave
+- has refused family violence leave

 - did not answer their request for short-term flexible working within the 10 working days limit